codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

+---
+title: Build a MERN job board
+description: Create a job board based on the MERN architechture by extending a boilerplate MERN project.
+---

 # Build a MERN job board

 Applications built using the MERN (MongoDB, Express, React, Node) stack have the convenience of needing only one capsule to host both the frontend and backend.